Rafique Rajwana: Early life

-He is a native of Multan in southern Punjab.
+Rajwana is a native of Multan in southern Punjab.
 Rajwana graduated from Government Emerson College Multan and earned a master's degree in Economics from Forman Christian College University, Lahore.

 Career

 Rajwana joined the judiciary in 1987, resigning, later to start law firm Rajwana & Rajwana.
 In 1996, he was elected as President of High Court Bar Association Multan.
 His core areas of practice are Civil, Company, Alternate Dispute Resolution and Arbitration.

 He served as senator from southern Punjab in 2012.
 Rajwana is the senior Advocate Supreme Court of Pakistan.

 In February 2014, he was appointed chair of the parliamentary committee for appointment of Chief Election Commissioner of Pakistan.